-When using Intel’s Math Kernel Library (MKL), care must be taken to properly limit the number of threads available.
+When running benchmarks on machines with multiple cores using Intel’s Math Kernel Library (MKL), care must be taken to properly limit the number of threads available.
 The number of threads should be limited by setting the environmental variable

-X is the number threads.
+X is the number of threads.
 This is important when using a numpy distribution linked against the MKL.
 Both openTSNE and scikit-learn make heavy use of numpy.
-By default, the MKL will use all available cores by default, ignoring the user defined
+By default, the MKL will use all available cores by default, ignoring the user-defined

 n_jobs parameters.
 Failure to do so will allow MKL to use all available cores, resulting in an unfair comparison.

 Similarly, care must be taken when benchmarking against numba-dependent libraries e.g. umap-learn.
 In addition to specifying

 NUMBA_NUM_THREADS=X environmental variable.
 Failure to do so will allow numba to use all available cores, resulting in an unfair comparison.
 Additionally, each numba-dependent library should be run for a warm-up round so numba can perform its bytecode compilation without negatively affecting the benchmarks.
 Failure to do so will result in the first run being noticeably slower, skewing the overall results.

 All benchmarks were run on an Intel(R) Xeon(R) CPU E5-2650 v4 @ 2.20GHz processor.
 We also ran a subset of these benchmarks on a consumer-grade Intel Core i7-7700HQ processor found in laptop computers.
 The general trends were similar.
 All benchmarks were run using the provided benchmark script in the openTSNE repository